-An alternative, and perhaps more radical, methodology for representing change and observables in timeless mechanics places emphasis on the idea of correlations and may be traced back through a linage featuring famous names such as DeWitt [1967], Bergman [1961], and (arguably) Einstein [1916].
-Here will will present a particular implementation of the correlation strategy which follows on from Rovelli's ([1990], [1991], [2002], [2004]) complete and partial observables methodology and is due to Dittrich ([2006], [2007]) and Thiemann ([2007]).
-We shall focus initially on this correlation strategy as addressing the problem of representing observables in isolation from the problem of representing change and shall designate the position outlined Rovelli-Ditterich-Thiemann observables position.
+An alternative, and perhaps more radical, methodology for representing change and observables in timeless mechanics places emphasis on the idea of correlations and may be traced back through a linage featuring famous names such as DeWitt ([1967]), Bergmann ([1961]), and (arguably) Einstein ([1916]).
+Here we will present a particular implementation of the correlation strategy which follows on from Rovelli's ([1990], [1991], [2002], [2004]) complete and partial observables methodology and is due to Dittrich ([2006], [2007]) and Thiemann ([2007]).
+We shall focus initially on this correlation strategy as addressing the problem of representing observables in isolation from the problem of representing change and shall designate the position outlined as the Rovelli-Ditterich-Thiemann (RDT) observables position.